natemollica-nm/consul-debug-read/README.md

 Follow the [Download and Installation Instructions](https://go.dev/doc/install#tarball_non_standard) for installing go for your platform.

 **Setup your **GOPATH** and **GOROOT** (if applicable) appropriately**

+_If using macbook and installing go with homebrew set GOPATH and GOROOT as outlined in the examples below._

 **GOPATH** is discussed in the [cmd/go documentation](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable):